maximbaz/yubikey-touch-detector/README.md

 In order to not run the `gpg --card-status` indefinitely (which leads to YubiKey be constantly blinking), the check is being performed only after `$GNUPGHOME/pubring.kbx` (or `$HOME/.gnupg/pubring.kbx`) file is opened (the app is thus watching for `OPEN` events on that file).

 > If the path to your `pubring.kbx` file differs, define `$GNUPGHOME` environment variable, globally or in `$XDG_CONFIG_HOME/yubikey-touch-detector/service.conf`.

+Since v1.11.0 we started using `gpgme` to perform some operations above:

+- we are now using Assuan protocol to query card status, instead of spawning `gpg --card-status` processes.
+- we are now querying path to `pubring.kbx` from `gpgme`.

 ### Detecting ssh operations